miguelemosreverte/DiversityBot/Readme.md

 Grab the folders internal to this repository, and compact them onto a .zip file.
 Then drag and drop that over ElasticBeanStalk for a quick deploy
 Then grab the url provided by ElasticBeanStalk, and use that instead of the url we talked about in the paragraph below

+Remember to use the Amazon Linux 64 bit Version 1 -- instead of the default which is the version 2